foodcoopshop/foodcoopshop.github.io/en/installation-guide.md

 * To re-build the assets in /cache for production, run `composer build`

 {: .important }
+> * If you downloaded the package with installed vendors from foodcoopshop.com/download, you get a "Missing Plugin DebugKit" exception when you turn app.debug to true.
+If you cannot install composer on your server, download the package from https://github.com/cakephp/debug_kit and copy it into the plugin folder.
+[More Details](https://github.com/foodcoopshop/foodcoopshop/issues/931).

+{: .note }
-> Good luck and thank you for using FoodCoopShop!
+Good luck and thank you for using FoodCoopShop!

 ## If you have questions, first check existing github support issues
 * [I#519]({{site.repo_url}}/issues/519), [I#509]({{site.repo_url}}/issues/509), [I#466]({{site.repo_url}}/issues/466)